There are two options for receiving tax deductible donations:

 Maintaining Financial Records

 It is particularly important for organizations to keep scrupulous records of all contributions and income received, and the purposes for which the money was donated.
-The Office of Student Life will provide financial training in the fall and spring semesters as well as advise organizations on recommended financial procedures
+The Dean of Students Office will provide financial training in the fall and spring semesters as well as advise organizations on recommended financial procedures

 See the Financial Management section of the website for more information.